jaedmunt/go-groq-cli/README.md

     source ~/.bashrc
     ```

+    >Obviously change 'your-api-key' for the one from groq.
+When you log in there.
+E.g `export GROQ_API_KEY='gsk-65s4g655bv4xzdf5z65j4x3665343z'`

+    *p.s that isn't the right length - I just spammed it but it should start with* `gsk-`

 4. Open command prompt (⊞ Win + R, type `CMD`)

 5. Start chatting!
     ```bash
     strike "Tell me about Go programming"
     ```
+Or simply initiate the CLI
+    ```bash
+    strike
+    ```

+if you want to go slow.

 Messages stream directly in your terminal.